 For example, if your primary conversion of concern is a user clicking a certain link, your conversion rate is the number of clicks on that link divided by the number of people presented with the link.
 If you want to determine the conversion rate of the main call-to-action link in your newsletter, divide the number of clicks by the number of people who opened the email.

 Likewise, you can calculate conversion rates for cart additions, purchases or virtually any other metric.
 Your conversion rate for cart additions would be the number of people who add an item to a cart divided by the number of people who view the product listing on your website.
 Your conversion rate for purchases could be the number of people who buy the items in their carts versus the total number of people who add items to carts, or it could be the number of purchases divided by the number of product listing visits.

-Often, setting up conversion tracking entails combining two or more advertising and analytics platforms that give you all the desired information.
+Often, setting up conversion tracking entails combining two or more advertising and analytics platforms that give you all of the desired information.
 Perhaps the most commonly used conversion tracking tools are Google Analytics and Google Ads, which you can connect to your marketing efforts for thorough tracking of all desired metrics.
-You should also keep the following in mind when setting up your conversion tracking:
+You should also keep the following aspects in mind when setting up your conversion tracking:

 You can’t encourage more conversions if you don’t know when or why customers convert in the first place.
 Conversion tracking keeps tabs on customers as they navigate the sales funnel.
 That way, you can identify the best opportunities to encourage them to take an action you want, such as making a purchase or landing on a certain webpage.
 Conversion tracking gives your team the best insight into how to drive conversions, thereby boosting the return on your marketing and sales budget while providing a superior customer experience.